exekube/exekube/docs/misc/vault-integration.md

 # Vault on Kubernetes

 !!! missing
-    Support and integration for HashiCorp Vault has not been yet added in Exekube version 0.1.0.
+    Support and integration for HashiCorp Vault has not been yet added as of 0.1.0.

 ## Test access to Vault from local machine